-[Note that while the Common Program Requirements deem certification by a member board of the ABMS or a certifying board of the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification by a member board of the ABMS or the AOA acceptable, there is no ABMS or AOA board that offers certification in this subspecialty]

 - 2.9.a.
-Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.a.1.
-There must be at least one physician faculty member who is a neurosurgeon and who has current certification in neurological surgery by the American Board of Neurological Surgeons or the American Osteopathic Board of Surgery or be on a pathway towards achieving such certification.
-(Core) - 2.9.b.
+Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. - 2.9.b.
 Physician faculty members who are orthopaedic surgeons must have current ABOS or AOBOS certification in orthopaedic surgery or be on a pathway towards achieving such certification.
 (Core)